Usinagem CNC em aço inoxidável: Um guia abrangente para qualidade e eficiência

 • Mecânico: Use a tumbler (with plastic pellets) para 50+ peças.

-• Químico: Use acid-based solutions for complex parts (Por exemplo, 316 medical components with hard-to-reach edges).
+• Químico: Use acid-based solutions for complex parts (por exemplo, 316 medical components with hard-to-reach edges).

-4.2 Limpeza: Remove Contaminants
+4.2 Cleaning: Remove Contaminants

 • Passos: